thomas-lamiaux/coq/doc/sphinx/using/libraries/index.rst

-The Rocq Prover is distributed with a standard library and a set of internal plugins (most of which provide tactics that have already been presented in :ref:`writing-proofs`).
+The Rocq Prover is distributed with a standard library and a set of internal plugins (most of which provide tactics that have already been presented in :ref:`tactics`).
 This chapter presents this standard library and some of these internal plugins which provide features that are not tactics.